Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 Boring beetles and other insects can be a destructive pest for your trees.
 Often going unnoticed, these insects feed on the vascular tissue of trees, blocking areas from receiving essential nutrients.
 Because these pests are so common in the central United States and can cause death in trees, it’s important to understand the different types of boring insects, what they do to your trees and how to manage them.

-What are Wood Boring Beetles and What Do They Do?
+What are Wood-Boring Beetles and What Do They Do?

-Although we may hear about beetles being the most wood-damaging pests, it’s actually their larvae that feed on the vascular tissue beneath the bark, causing the damage.
+Although we may hear about beetles being the most wood-damaging pests, it’s their larvae that feed on the vascular tissue beneath the bark, causing the damage.
 Other insect larvae, including a few moths, also eat the vascular tissue.

-Wood-Boring Beetles
+About Wood-Boring Beetles

 Wood-boring beetles bore holes into tree bark and deposit their eggs.
 The hatched larvae feed on vascular tissue, cutting off nutrient and moisture supplies from being transmitted between foliage and roots.